 Who Can I Target With Dispel Magic 5e?

 You can target creatures, objects, or magical effects with Dispel Magic.
 However, Dispel Magic only has an effect on spells and magical traps.
 Magical effects caused by anything that is not a spell or magical trap cannot be dispelled by Dispel Magic.
-This includes magical items that are not magical as a result of a spell.
+This includes magical items that are not magical as a result of a spell or magic-based abilities that a creature might have.

 Is Dispel Magic 5e a Good Spell?